Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

 Applied Music Courses

-sangen Okuno Ayame Nakashima Kazuko
+sangen Nakashima Kazuko Okuda Utanoichi Hirano Juri

-seventeen-string bass koto Miyamoto Sachiko Miyakoshi Keiko Tamura Noriko
+seventeen-string bass koto Miyakoshi Keiko Tamura Noriko

-There are three courses of study available according to the student’s desires: the honka the two-year central course of studies, the yoka a year-long course of study in preparation for the honka, and the kyōyōka, which is year-long general course of studies primarily for those who interested in learning more, but have no desire to pursue a professional career.
+There are three courses of study available according to the student’s desires: the honka the two-year central course of studies, the yoka a year-long course of study in preparation for the honka, and the kyōyōgakuka, which is year-long general course of studies primarily for those who interested in learning more, but have no desire to pursue a professional career.

 The honka requires two years of study for graduation.
 There is also an entrance examination.